-Stepper motors are simple to drive and control.
-However there is a risk of losing step when current is kept low to save on energy use.
+Stepper motors are simple to drive and control; However there is risk of losing step when current is kept low to save energy use.

 Sensorless feedback can help detect a stall condition, but it requires careful tuning and can not provide the same reassurance as checking the physical shaft angle with a position sensor.
 CambridgeIC's miniature through hole rotary sensors offer a robust and precise alternative that is not affected by dirt and dust.
 Unlike optical encoders (a traditional position sensor solution) which can stop working with even small amounts of environmental contamination including dust, and require careful mechanical alignment to perform well, CambridgeIC's solution provides a durable solution for position feedback.
 By providing position feedback, the host can detect step loss and recover from it.
 This allows designers to aggressively reduce motor size and hence cost, and reduce operating current and hence energy use.